event-streams-dotnet/connect-event-streams/ReadMe.md

 Use Kafka Connect to transfer data in real-time between a source and sink with an event stream processor that can perform data transformations.

-> **Note**: See this blog post explaining the design of the [event stream processing framework](https://blog.tonysneed.com/2020/06/25/event-stream-processing-micro-framework-apache-kafka/) used here.

 ### Prerequisites

 1. Install [Docker Desktop](https://docs.docker.com/desktop/).